 - Do not leave the dog unattended.
 Many dogs will bark or destroy property if left alone in a strange place.

-- Ask the management where you should walk your dog, and pick up after him.
+- Ask the management where you should walk your dog, and pick up after them.
 Do not leave any mess behind.